Types of exclusion

 • There is a plan for how the pupil will be reintegrated into the classroom(s) and consideration is taken on any adjustments that should be made to provide proactive support;

 • The provision is linked with any learning support arrangements at the school;

 • The rationale and process is set out in the school’s Behaviour Policy.

 NB: this is also good practice for external exclusions

 Internal exclusion should not involve:

-- There is no basis in law for pupils attending on a reduced timetable as it contravenes the right to full time education; however, reduced timetables can be effective for a short period of time as long as there is a clear plan for increasing to full time as soon as possible and it is kept under review.
-All reduced timetables should be reported to the local authority – Virtual Head: Children Missing out on Education and SEND team as appropriate.
+• There is no basis in law for pupils attending on a reduced timetable as it contravenes the right to full time education; however, reduced timetables can be effective for a short period of time to support reintegration where there is a clear plan for increasing to full time as soon as possible and it is kept under review.
+All reduced timetables should be reported to the local authority Children Missing Education and SEND team as appropriate.